The wagon train consisted of 18 men, five women, 21 children, 12 wagons, and 100 head of livestock.

 On October 24th,, 45 days after the initial attack, an Army relief expedition led by Captain Frederick T. Dent from Fort Walla Walla reached the Starvation Camp.
 The soldiers rescued ten survivors including the Joseph Meyers family of seven, Elizabeth Chase and daughter Mary, and Emeline Trimble.
 They soon also found the remains of Christopher Trimble who had left the Owyhee camp with the Indians.
 He was thought to have been killed about two weeks previously.

 Reuben Van Ornum, who had been kidnapped, was rescued by California Army Volunteers in November 1862 in the Cache Valley of Utah.
+The Shoshone claimed the boy was not Reuben, but instead the son of Chief Washakie’s sister and a French fur trapper, but he was given to Reuben’s uncle Zachias anyway and brought to Oregon.
 Unfortunately, the boy could not adapt to civilized life and returned to live with the Shoshone in early 1870.
 The three Van Ornum little girls had died of starvation while captives in 1861.

 No other Oregon Trail wagon train suffered greater losses than the Utter-Van Ornum wagon train of 1860.